HarshaVardanDonta/privacy-policy/TOMOPrivacy.md

 # Privacy Policy

 TOMO takes your privacy seriously.
-To better protect your privacy Nolar provide this privacy policy notice explaining the way your personal information is collected and used.
+To better protect your privacy TOMO provide this privacy policy notice explaining the way your personal information is collected and used.